zekaouinoureddine/Clustering-Neighborhoods-in-New-York/README.md

 In this lab, we will learn how to convert addresses into their equivalent latitude and longitude values.
 Also, we will use the **Foursquare API** to explore neighborhoods in New York City. then we will use the **explore** function to get the most common venue categories in each neighborhood, and then use this feature to group the neighborhoods into clusters. we will use the **_k-means_** clustering algorithm to complete this task.
 Finally, we will use the **Folium** library to visualize the neighborhoods in New York City and their emerging clusters.

-In the [jupyter notebook file](https://github.com/zekaouinoureddine/Clustering-Neighborhoods-in-New-York/blob/main/Clustering%20Neighborhoods%20in%20New%20York.ipynb) we will follow the steps bellow
+In the [jupyter notebook file](https://github.com/zekaouinoureddine/Clustering-Neighborhoods-in-New-York/blob/main/Clustering%20Neighborhoods%20in%20New%20York.ipynb) we will go over the steps bellow

 <div class="alert alert-block alert-info" style="margin-top: 20px">